 Watch and listen the week's NEWS HEADLINES in Spanish!
-Every week we prepare a summary of the most relevant news and bring them to you with subtitles to help you understand and learn new vocabulary.
+We prepare a summary of the most relevant news and bring them to you with subtitles to help you understand and learn new vocabulary.

-Our "DESTINOS" section brings you every week a new fantastic holiday destination where you can speak Spanish!
+Our "DESTINOS" section brings you every time a new fantastic holiday destination where you can speak Spanish!

 We are going back to basics in this article.
 Knowing colors in Spanish can be very helpful if you go shopping or if you need to describe objects or places.
 The video not only presents the names of the colors, but it also does it in context, so you can strat practising saying complete phrases in Spanish.

 Watch the video and then test your memory with the exercises provided below.